 State Policy Platform

-Family and Medical Leave Insurance: We support statewide efforts to establish a publicly administered, family and medical leave insurance program.
-A statewide insurance program will level the playing field for small “main street” businesses and make Vermont more affordable for and attractive to young professionals and working families.
+Family & Medical Leave Insurance: We support the creation of a statewide family and medical leave insurance program that will level the playing field for small businesses and ensure working Vermonters and families can thrive.

-Health Care: Currently, the high cost of health care is creating an increased strain on businesses, families, and our state budget.
-We encourage the state to prioritize strategies that will slow or reduce the cost of health care, improve health outcomes, and de-couple health insurance coverage from employment, with the goal of achieving universal, publicly-financed health care.
+Health Care Reform: We believe the current health care system is creating a strain on businesses, families, and the state budget.
+We encourage the prioritization of strategies that will slow or reduce the costs of health care, improve health outcomes, and de-couple health insurance coverage from employment.

-Housing: Housing is an integral part of Vermont’s economy and a key workforce retention tool for employers and the state.
-We support efforts to expand housing options, making it more realistic for Vermonters to stay in or return to Vermont.
+Housing: We believe housing is an integral part of Vermont’s economy and a key workforce retention tool for employers and the state and we support efforts to expand housing options, making it more realistic for Vermonters to stay in or return to Vermont.
 With smart partnerships, planning, and investments, we can build and retrofit energy-efficient housing that is affordable and close to workplaces, transportation options, and downtowns.